PortNumber53/task-sync/README.md

 {
   "docker_run": {
     "image_tag": "my-custom-app:latest",
+    "image_id": "sha256:...",
     "command": [
       "./my_app", "--verbose"
     ],
+    "container_name": "my-app-container",
+    "parameters": ["-p", "8080:80", "--rm"],
     "depends_on": [
       { "id": 102 }
     ]
   }
 }
 ```

-- `image_tag`: The Docker image to use for the container.
+- `image_tag` (required): The Docker image to use.
+This is used to find the image if `image_id` is not provided.
+- `image_id` (optional): The specific image ID to use.
+If provided by a dependency (like a `docker_build` step), it will be used to ensure the correct image is run.
-- `command`: The command and arguments to execute inside the container.
+- `command` (optional): The command and arguments to execute inside the container.
+If not provided, the container will be started with its default command.
+- `container_name` (optional): A specific name for the container.
+If not provided, a name will be generated automatically.
+- `parameters` (optional): A list of extra parameters to pass to the `docker run` command (e.g., `["-p", "8080:80", "--rm"]`).
-- `depends_on`: This step will typically depend on a `docker_build` step.
+- `depends_on` (optional): This step will typically depend on a `docker_build` or `docker_pull` step to ensure the image is available.
+- `container_id` (output): The ID of the running container.
+This field is populated automatically.

 **Example CLI Command:**